 Encourage these teams to share this information with you so they feel like their involvement in continuous improvement is making a difference.

-4. Communicate Logistics
+4. Communicate the Logistics of Your Continuous Improvement Plan

 A continuous improvement culture is not just one where everyone is actively involved in identifying improvements.
 Everyone must also understand the logistics of rolling out these improvements – even if they are not as directly involved in the implementation as the project team.